kubernetes/kops/docs/cli/kops_create_cluster.md

       --node-size string                 Set instance size for nodes --node-tenancy string              The tenancy of the node group on AWS.
 Can be either default or dedicated.
-      --node-volume-size int32           Set instance volume size (in GB) for nodes --out string                       Path to write any local output -o, --output string                    Output format.
+      --node-volume-size int32           Set instance volume size (in GB) for nodes --os-dns-servers string            comma separated list of DNS Servers which is used in network --os-ext-net string                The name of the external network to use with the openstack router --os-ext-subnet string             The name of the external floating subnet to use with the openstack router --os-kubelet-ignore-az             If true kubernetes may attach volumes across availability zones --os-lb-floating-subnet string     The name of the external subnet to use with the kubernetes api --os-octavia                       If true octavia loadbalancer api will be used --out string                       Path to write any local output -o, --output string                    Output format.
 One of json|yaml.
 Used with the --dry-run flag.
       --project string                   Project to use (must be set on GCE)